 Christ the King is a Christian fellowship in Boone, North Carolina.
-We are a part of the Anglican Province of Rwanda and the worldwide Anglican Communion.
+We are a part of the diocese of Christ Our Hope, the Anglican Church in North America, and the worldwide Anglican Communion.

 1) that things are not as they should be.
 God created everything very good.
 The heavens and the earth declare His glory, and mankind is His image.
 He made us to know Him, to love one another, and to govern the world He made, thereby faithfully representing Him throughout the universe.
 But we don’t do these things.
 We turned away from God and His purposes.
 We are not who He made us to be, nor do we want to be.
 And, truth be known, we want no part of Him.
 Therefore the world is not right.
 Regardless of faith, race, gender, or whatever, we know it.